AtharvaKulkarniIT/E-Commerce-website-with-Springboot/README.md

 ## Acknowledgements

-This project was created with reference to [jaygajera17's E-commerce project with Spring Boot](https://github.com/jaygajera17/E-commerce-project-springBoot/tree/main).
+This project was created with reference to [E-commerce project](https://github.com/jaygajera17/E-commerce-project-springBoot/tree/main).
 We appreciate their contribution to the development community.

+## Contributions

+Feel free to explore and contribute to this project!